Smartphone Battery Health Calculator

 • Avoid extreme heat: Do not leave your phone in hot cars or direct sunlight while charging.

-• Reduce heavy load while charging: Avoid intensive gaming or 4K video recording when plugged in, as this raises internal temperatures.
+• Reduce heavy load while charging: Avoid intensive gaming or long video recording sessions when plugged in, because that raises internal temperatures.

-• Use reputable chargers: Use certified chargers and cables that follow your phone maker’s specifications.
+• Use reputable chargers: Use certified chargers and cables that match your phone maker’s specifications.

-• Check background apps: Limiting power‑hungry background processes reduces how often you need to charge.
+• Check background apps: Reducing unnecessary battery drain cuts down how often you need to recharge.

 Assumptions and Limitations of This Calculator

 This tool is intended as an educational aid, not as a diagnostic instrument.
-The model deliberately simplifies complex battery behavior into a few easy‑to‑understand rules.
-Keep these limitations in mind when interpreting your result:
+The model deliberately simplifies complex battery behavior into a few easy-to-understand rules.
+Keep these limits in mind when interpreting the result:

-• No direct device data: The calculator does not read actual cycle counts, voltage, or capacity from your phone.
-It only processes the numbers you enter.
+• No direct device data: The calculator does not read actual cycle counts, voltage, or measured capacity from your phone.

 • Approximate inputs: If your estimates for cycles, age, or temperature are rough guesses, the output will also be approximate.

-• Missing factors: The model does not account for fast‑charging profiles, deep discharges to 0%, manufacturing variation, firmware‑based battery management, or physical damage.
+• Missing factors: The model does not account for charging speed profiles, deep discharges to 0%, manufacturing variation, firmware-based battery management, or physical damage.

-• System readings take priority: If your phone provides an official battery health percentage (for example, in iOS battery settings or manufacturer diagnostic apps), treat that as more authoritative than this estimate.
+• System readings take priority: If your phone provides an official battery health percentage, treat that as more authoritative than this estimate.

 Smartphone Battery Health FAQ